Rupashri-Das/laravel-todo-app_rupashri_das/README.md

 # Laravel To-Do Application

-A full-stack Project and Task management system built for the Apollo Green Solutions technical assessment.
+A full-stack Project and Task management system built using Laravel.

 ## Features